jeff-zucker/solid-file-client/docs/error-handling.md

 A text description of the error.

+# url

+The url that the error occurred on.

 # message

 Includes status codes, statusTexts and for some errors solid specific explanations why it probably happened.